antvis/AVA/site/docs/guide/insight/intro.en.md

 ## 📖 Documentation

-For more usages, please check the [API Reference](../../api/lite-insight/auto-insights).
+For more usages, please check the [API Reference](../../api/insight/auto-insights).

 ## 🧷 Acknowledgement

-Some functionalities of LiteInsight are inspired by the following works.
+Some functionalities of Insight are inspired by the following works.

 * [Extracting Top-K Insights from Multi-dimensional Data](https://www.microsoft.com/en-us/research/uploads/prod/2017/02/Insights_SIGMOD17.pdf)